hynek/structlog/docs/standard-library.rst

     >>> structlog.get_logger('structlog').info('amazing', events='oh yes')
     2017-03-06 14:59:20 [info     ] amazing                        events=oh yes

-This allows you to set up some sophisticated logging configs.
+This allows you to set up some sophisticated logging configurations.
-For example, to use the standard library's :func:`~logging.config.dictConfig` to log colored logs to the console and colorless logs to a file you could do:
+For example, to use the standard library's :func:`~logging.config.dictConfig` to log colored logs to the console and plain logs to a file you could do:

 .. code-block:: python